Rohrmannresearch-TitlelineInNewFont!.jpg

 Short CV

 Study of Psychology (with additions in sociological methodology and linguistics) in Marburg, Hamburg and Mannheim (Germany).
 1965 "Diplom" <i.e. Masters>, 1974 PhD (Faculty of Social Science), 1983 "Habilitation", 1989 Adjunct professorship at the University of Mannheim.
 Until 1991 lecturer and director of a social-scientific consultancy team in Germany.
 Also visiting lecturer in Austria, Switzerland, Australia and New Zealand.
-Since 1993 with the University of Melbourne.
+From 1993 until 2009 with the University of Melbourne.
+Since 2010 operating Roman Research Road.
 Conducted numerous empirical research projects; strong emphasis on interdisciplinary approaches and applicability of findings.
 Also work as consultant with governmental agencies, courts and companies; participation in expert hearings.

 Principal areas are: environmental psychology, applied social psychology, and research methodology.
 Main substantive topics: linguistic structures of texts, assessment of virtual environments; impacts of environmental factors (e.g., soundscapes and noise); risk perception/communication/management; residential choice and satisfaction; energy saving housing; decision processes and decision-aiding technologies; teaching quality.
 Methodological interests: response scales, survey methodology, evaluation research, and conceptual frameworks.

-Several projects are designed as cross-cultural studies (collaborating with researchers from New Zealand, Switzerland and Hong Kong), in order to enable international comparisons
+Several projects are designed as cross-cultural studies (collaborating with researchers from New Zealand, Germany, Switzerland, Hong Kong and Buenos Aires), in order to enable international comparisons.

 Teaching

-Courses at the Dept. of Psychology of Melbourne University (3rd year, masters and doctorate program units) include : Environmental Psychology (info=EPS); Introduction to Applied Psychology (info=IAP); Hazards/Safety/Health (info=HSH); Graduate Research Methodology (info=GRM).
+Courses at the Dept. of Psychology of Melbourne University (3rd year, masters and doctorate program units) included: Environmental Psychology (info=EPS); Introduction to Applied Psychology (info=IAP); Hazards/Safety/Health (info=HSH); Graduate Research Methodology (info=GRM).
+These courses have ended.

 Contributions to several courses in the Graduate Environmental Program (GEP) of Melbourne University; topics include environmental psychology and social-science risk research.
-GEP students have access to my lecture EPS
+GEP students get access to my lecture EPS.

 Supervision of Honours, Graduate Diploma, Masters, Doctorate and PhD students.
 New students heading for Masters by Research or a PhD are welcome.
 There is a list of suitable topics (info=SVTOP).
-Also, taking care of overseas students who do an 8-week 'placement' in Environmental Psychology Lab.
+Also taking care of overseas students who do an 8-week 'placement' in Environmental Psychology Lab.
+All these activities will end in 2010.

-Furthermore I lecture in Europe, including "Umweltpsychologie" (environmental psychology) in Innsbruck/Austria (info=UPI), which continues my prior courses in Fribourg/Switzerland and Mannheim/Germany.
+Furthermore I lecture in Europe in Psychology or Sociology, including "Umweltpsychologie" (environmental psychology) in Innsbruck/Austria (info=UPI) and "Umweltforschung sozialwissenschaftlich" in Hamburg/Germany, which continues my prior courses in Fribourg/Switzerland and in Mannheim/Germany.
+A guest lecture "Psychological risk research" at the university of Buenos Aires in Argentina took place in February 2010.

 NOTE: Click info codes above to find one-page summaries and lecture details!

-[RPX] Risk perception in 'western' and 'eastern' cultures
+[RPX] Risk perception in 'Western' and 'Eastern' and 'Ibero-american' cultures

 <partly with H. Schuetz, Juelich/Germany; H. Chen, Beijing/China; W. Chang, Singapore; P. Suedfeld, Vancouver/Canada; T. Yano, Kumamato/Japan>

-Note: Judgments of 24 hazards according to 12 aspects; four types of respondents; data collection in Australia, Germany, China, Singapore, Canada, Japan completed; extension to South America (in collaboration with Prof. K. Eichner) underway; partly supported by ARC grant.
+Note: Judgments of 24 hazards according to 12 aspects; four types of respondents; data collection in Australia, Germany, China, Singapore, Canada, Japan completed; extension to South America (Brazil, in collaboration with Prof. K. Eichner; Argentina, in collaboration with Prof. M. Mikulic) underway.
 Selected results published.

 [CIR] Cross-cultural differences in InterNet-based relationships